Answer:

 A CNAME loop occurs when a CNAME record points to another CNAME record in a continuous chain.
 This will result in an error as the system is unable to resolve the final destination.

-CNAME records have their own TTL values, and these values can conflict with the TTL values of other records in the domain, causing issues with caching and resolution.
+- Time-to-Live (TTL) Conflicts - CNAME records have their own TTL values, and these values can conflict with the TTL values of other records in the domain, causing issues with caching and resolution.

-If a CNAME is set up incorrectly, it can lead to resolution errors or incorrect mapping to the intended target.
+- Misconfigured CNAME - If a CNAME is set up incorrectly, it can lead to resolution errors or incorrect mapping to the intended target.

-Using a CNAME record for a secure website can cause issues with SSL/TLS certificates, as the certificate is issued for a specific domain name, not an alias.
+- SSL/TLS Certificate Issues - Using a CNAME record for a secure website can cause issues with SSL/TLS certificates, as the certificate is issued for a specific domain name, not an alias.

 NOTE: It is important to consider these potential issues when setting up a CNAME record and to carefully plan and test the configuration before deployment.